LUWIZ

 Master citable structuring

-Learn to write passages of 134 to 167 words, to place direct answers at the opening of a section and to implement FAQPage schema, a strong signal for AI Overviews.
+Learn to write passages of 134 to 167 words, to place direct answers at the opening of each section and to implement FAQPage schema, a strong signal for AI Overviews.

 Build off-site brand authority

-Work on mentions on YouTube, Reddit, Wikipedia and the authority sites in your sector.
-That is what weighs most in an LLM's decision to cite.
+Work on mentions on YouTube, Reddit, Wikipedia and authority sites in your sector.
+This is what weighs most in an LLM's citation decision.

 Set up share-of-voice measurement

-Regularly query the models with your target prompts.
+Query the models regularly with your target prompts.
 Document your appearances and the competitors cited.
-Without measurement, it is impossible to steer a GEO strategy.
+Without measurement, steering a GEO strategy is impossible.

-These five stages are not cleared in a week.
-Stages 1 to 3 are assimilated in a few weeks of practice.
-Stages 4 and 5 take months: authority is built slowly and measurement only makes sense over time.
-To structure your skill-building with a free path, our selection of free SEO training covers a large part of stage 1.
+These five tiers are not cleared in a week.
+Tiers 1 to 3 are absorbed in a few weeks of practice.
+Tiers 4 and 5 take months: authority is built slowly and measurement only makes sense over time.

-GEO theory can be read in a weekend.
+GEO theory is read in a weekend.
 The skill is acquired through practice.
 Here are the exercises that turn knowledge into operational know-how.

 Test your own citability

 Take one of your pages.
 Ask ChatGPT, Perplexity and Gemini the question it answers.
-Are you cited?
-Who is cited in your place?
-This exercise immediately reveals the gap between your content and what AI judges citable.
+Are you cited ?
+Who is cited in your place ?
+This exercise immediately reveals the gap between your content and what AIs judge citable.
 Repeat it every month to track your progress.

 Rewrite a passage to make it extractable

 Choose a paragraph buried in context.
-Rewrite it starting with the direct answer, in 134 to 167 words, self-sufficient.
-Then compare the two versions by submitting them to an LLM with the target prompt.
+Rewrite it starting with the direct answer, over 134 to 167 words, self-sufficient.
+Then compare both versions by submitting them to an LLM with the target prompt.
 The difference in pickup is often spectacular.

-Display the raw source code of a page (without JavaScript execution).
-Is the main content present?
+Display a page's raw source code, without JavaScript execution.
+Is the main content present ?
 If the text only appears after rendering, you understand concretely why an AI crawler cannot cite you.
 This is the exercise that anchors the notion of accessibility.

 CriterionSEO reflexGEO reflex